plurid/destream/packages/destream-server/README.md

 ## Custom Destream Server

-As a streamer you can [register](https://account.plurid.com/destream) a custom destream server which will allow your audience to connect to different publish/subscribe mechanisms ([self-hosted messager](https://github.com/plurid/messager), [AWS AppSync](https://aws.amazon.com/appsync)).
+As a streamer you can [register](https://account.plurid.com/destream) a custom destream server which will allow your audience to connect to different publish/subscribe mechanisms ([self-hosted messager](https://github.com/plurid/messager), [AWS AppSync](https://aws.amazon.com/appsync)) without requiring a [destream subscription](https://plurid.com/destream).

 The simplest way to run a custom destream server is to use the [docker image](https://hub.docker.com/r/plurid/destream-server).